 The dynamic growth of many of the Pacific Basin nations over the past 60 years has permanently altered the culture and power balances of the 21st century.
 PBI attempts, through a variety of media, to present all of these countries, including the United States, as interdependent parts of a vast region where technology’s spread has canceled the past geographic isolations.
 Our scholarship and interests include East and Southeast Asia, Oceania, Australia, Latin America and North America.

-The Pacific Basin Institute offers three main programming areas:
+The Pacific Basin Institute offers two main programming areas:

 - Lectures.
 Each semester, PBI presents a lecture series focusing on a particular issue that transcends borders.
 Past topics have included global perspectives on health and human rights, reimagining food in Asia and the Pacific, and gender and labor in Asia.
 PBI also works closely with the Oldenborg Luncheon Colloquia to present additional lectures of international interest.